-To comply with the EU

-Taxonomy, the criteria

-for fossil gas include

-limitations on emissions and

-switching to fully

-renewable power or low-carbon fuels

-by the end of 2035.
-For nuclear energy,

-the criteria include comprehensive safety and waste management rules.
-Enabling activities directly enable other activities to make a substantial objective.
+To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to renewable power or low-carbon fuels by the end of 2035.
+For nuclear energy, the criteria include comprehensive safety and waste management rules.
+Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.

-Transitional

-vet available

-and among others

-gas emission levels

-the best performance.

-have greenhouse

-corresponding to

-contribution to

-an environmental

-activities are activities for which low-carbon alternatives are not To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy?
+Transitional activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.

+To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy?